You are here

 Francisco A. Moreno, MD

-Francisco A. Moreno, MD, is associate vice president for diversity and inclusion at the University of Arizona Health Sciences (UAHS), where he is responsible for creating a comprehensive network of meaningful diversity-and-inclusion initiatives, programs and strategies to improve the diversity of the health-care workforce statewide.
+Francisco A. Moreno, MD, is associate vice president for diversity and inclusion at the University of Arizona Health Sciences, where he is responsible for creating a comprehensive network of meaningful diversity-and-inclusion initiatives, programs and strategies to improve the diversity of the health-care workforce statewide.

 Dr. Moreno works to infuse diversity into the instruction and content of new and existing courses and coordinate and develop diversity training, in collaboration with health sciences colleges and centers and other university departments.
 In addition, he seeks to identify barriers to recruitment and retention of underrepresented populations and support strategies to overcome these barriers for students, faculty and staff.

-In addition to improving diversity in the biomedical workforce pipeline across the UAHS campus and beyond, Dr. Moreno continues to serve as professor of psychiatry at the UA College of Medicine – Tucson and oversee its Office of Diversity and Inclusion and Arizona Hispanic Center of Excellence.
+In addition to improving diversity in the biomedical workforce pipeline across the UArizona Health Sciences campus and beyond, Dr. Moreno continues to serve as professor of psychiatry at the UArizona College of Medicine – Tucson and oversee its Office of Diversity and Inclusion and Arizona Hispanic Center of Excellence.